 Specific provisions may apply where an institution no longer exists, or in cases where both a state government and non-government institution were responsible for the abuse.
 Further information on how the scheme applies in these circumstances can be located on the South Australian Attorney General's Department Website.

 For an application to be processed, the relevant state and institution must have both joined the scheme.
-South Australia has passed enabling legislation allowing it to join the scheme in 2019.
+South Australia joined the scheme on 1 February 2019.

 The scheme has been set up to run for 10 years and applications for redress can be made until 2027.
 An applicant can only make one application (although that one application may relate to multiple institutions).
 If an offer for redress is made, the applicant has a strict six month time frame to accept or reject the offer.
 Legal advice should be sought if there is uncertainty about a person's ability to participate in the scheme, for example, if they are incarcerated, or where the matter is complex.